Table of Contents

 The success of your business comes down to a great many factors, and the people you hire to work for and represent your company will have a significant impact on the way your business is perceived and its overall success.

 Advantages of agency recruitment

 Disadvantages of agency recruitment

 Unfortunately, using a recruitment agency can also be very expensive and it is not the most efficient or affordable method for many small businesses.
 Driven by targets and sales, many recruitment consultants have a tendency to push inappropriate candidates onto their clients in the hope that they will simply ‘fit’.

 Do it yourself

 The alternative is a great deal cheaper and often much more effective.
 By bringing the hiring and interview process back in-house, you could make substantial savings and have a higher chance of finding the perfect candidate.
-Recruitment agencies have their own motivations and they are unlikely to understand your company and its values as well as you do, so the chances of an agency choosing the perfect candidate for your company is a lot less likely than if you were to carry out the hiring process yourself.
+Recruitment agencies have their own motivations and they are unlikely to understand your company and its values as well as you do, so are less likely to see that perfect fit.

 Is DIY recruitment worth it?